Five Star Service in the Mayan Jungle

 Under construction.
 Please return soon for more information.

 Questions?
 Use the contact form on our home page.

 - All windows are protected by nets against mosquitos.

 - Every room has its own bathroom with hot shower.

 - We do not have alarms but we may give you a nice wake up call :-).

 - All outlets are 110V, US standard.

-- We do not have an air-con but it is definitively not needed during high season (October-April) when the temperature is usually very pleasant in night – the house is shadowed by high trees providing natural cooling.
+- We do not have air conditioning but it is definitively not needed during high season (October-April) when the temperature is usually very pleasant at night – the house is shadowed by high trees providing natural cooling.

 To be fully independent and move around without any constraints, we always suggest to rent your own car.
 The rental service is very reliable, reasonably cheap and navigation is super easy.